Mali: Government

-Mali's constitution provides for an independent judiciary, but the executive continues to exercise influence over the judiciary by virtue of power to appoint judges and oversee both judicial functions and law enforcement.
+The constitution provides for an independent judiciary, tasked with the application of the laws of the republic and the protection of civil liberties, which are guaranteed by both the 1992 and 2023 constitutions.
 Mali's highest courts are the Supreme Court, which has both judicial and administrative powers, and a separate Constitutional Court that provides judicial review of legislative acts and serves as an election arbiter.
 Various lower courts exist, though village chiefs and elders resolve most local disputes in rural areas.

-The transition government pushed back the timetable for a new election, initially to be held in February 2022, to February 2024.
-In exchange for the government's commitment to a 2024 election, ECOWAS agreed to lift sanctions on the country.
+In practice, many of the freedoms that were gained during the development of democracy after 1991, and were relatively well respected, have been suppressed during the 2020s military junta.
+There is no real separation of powers, with the junta being dominant.
+Freedom of association, expression, and assembly are undermined by the transitional government, and members of the judiciary and civil service have been dismissed for criticizing the junta.

-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Mali performs in the low range on overall democratic measures, with particular weaknesses in political representation and rule of law.
+According to International IDEA's Global State of Democracy Indices and Democracy Tracker, Mali performs in the low range on overall democratic measures, with particular weaknesses in political representation and rule of law.
+The Economist Democracy Index classified Mali as an "authoritarian regime" in 2024, ranking it 139 out of the 167 countries that were evaluated.
+Freedom House describes Mali as "not free" in 2026.
+The Fragile States Index ranked Mali as the 14th most fragile country in the world, out of 179 countries, in 2024.